The Union Hill Historic District

 Credit and Sources & More

-The text above is almost entirely sourced from the the registration form from the Church Hill North application to the National Register of Historic Places (PDF).
+The text above is almost entirely sourced from the the registration form from the Union Hill application to the National Register of Historic Places (PDF).
 The original document, dated August 2001, was put together by Kim Chen and includes much more more than is shown here.
 Check out the original form to learn more about the Union Hill Historic District, or read up on any of the other sites in Richmond that are listed on the National Register.

 The map at the top is a detail from the city’s Richmond Districts and Sites on the National Register (PDF).
 The 2nd map is sourced from the city as well.
 Other embedded maps link to their sources or are from the author’s personal collection.